dfinity/portal/docs/developer-docs/functionality/sns/launch-intro.md

 The successful launch of an SNS does not only depend on technical aspects.
-In fact, it is advisable that before taking any technical steps, you take some non-technical preparations steps and define what the SNS that you are about to launch should achieve.
+In fact, it is advisable that before taking any technical steps, you take some non-technical preparation steps and define what the SNS that you are about to launch should achieve.
 To motivate this better, let's look at two examples of such non-technical considerations in the following.